-New Paris is a blue-collar town, with 36.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, New Paris is generally considered to be a blue-collar town.
+36.92% of the New Paris workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, New Paris is a village of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in New Paris who work in office and administrative support (15.04%), healthcare suport services (7.69%), and sales jobs (6.50%).

-New Paris is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, New Paris doesn't have a public transportation system that people use for their commute.

 The citizens of New Paris have a very low rate of college education: just 9.81% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.